axibase/atsd/api/data/series/interpolate.md

 Interpolation transforms an input time series to a regularized series by calculating values at evenly spaced intervals using a linear or step function.

-This process is outlined below:
+The interpolation process performed by the database is outlined below:

-1. Database loads samples for the selection interval specified with `startDate` and `endDate` parameters.
+1. Load samples for the selection interval specified with `startDate` and `endDate` parameters.
 2. If `OUTER` boundary mode is enabled, load one value before and one value after the selection interval to interpolate leading and trailing values.
 3. Create evenly spaced timestamps within the selection interval.
 The timestamps can be aligned to a calendar or start/end time of the selection interval.
-4. For each timestamp, ATSD calculates the value from the two nearest neighbor samples using `linear` or `step` interpolation function.
+4. For each timestamp, calculate the value from the two nearest neighbor samples using `linear` or `step` interpolation function.
-5. If `fill` parameter is enabled, missing leading and trailing values are added by the database.
+5. If `fill` parameter is enabled, add missing leading and trailing values.

 ## Fields